OCA/maintenance/maintenance_equipment_scrap/README.rst

 To configure this module, you need to:

 #.
 Go to 'Settings' -> 'Technical' -> 'Email' -> 'Templates' and create a new template you wish to use for equipment scrapping notifications
 #.
-Go to 'Accounting' -> 'Configuration' -> 'Settings'
+Go to 'Inventory' -> 'Configuration' -> 'Settings'
 #.
 You will find a new section called 'Scrapping', there you will be able to select the mail template just created as 'Equipment Scrap Template Email'
 #.
 Go to 'Maintenance' -> 'Equipments' and create a new equipment or select an already existing one
 #.
 You will be able to select the mail template you previously created as 'Equipment Scrap Template Email' (for new equipments, the one selected in the settings will be automatically proposed)